kubeovn/kube-ovn/README.md

 The main difference from the design point is the encapsulation method.
 Calico use no encapsulation or lightweight IPIP encapsulation and Kube-OVN uses geneve to encapsulate packets.
 No encapsulation can achieve better network performance for both throughput and latency.
 However, as this method will expose pod network directly to the underlay network with it comes with the burden on deploy and maintain.
 In some managed network environment where BGP and IPIP is not allowed, encapsulation is a must.

-Use encapsulation can lower the requirement on network, and isolate container and underlay network from logical.
+Use encapsulation can lower the requirement on networking, and isolate containers and underlay network from logical.
 We can use the overlay technology to build a much complex network concept, like router, gateway, and vpc.
 For performance, ovs can make use of hardware offload and DPDK to enhance throughput and latency.

 From the function set, Kube-OVN can offer some more abilities like static ip, QoS and traffic mirror.
 The subnet in Kube-OVN and ippool in Calico share some same function set.